What is Educational Psychology?

 During the Sensorimotor stage (0-2 years), play is primarily "exploratory".
 Some basic symbolic acts also occur after the first year.
 It is however mainly half way into the second year before symbolic play becomes prevalent.
 During symbolic play, a child learns that one thing can represent another (eg. sitting on a log, a child can pretend that they are riding a horse).

-- After the second birthday, a child becomes like an "actor" in his own theater.
+- After the second birthday, a child becomes like an "actor" in his own theatre.
 This is called "pretend play", and it is largely through such play that a child moves towards becoming socialised.
 For instance, a girl may begin to play nurse with her doll.
 Later on she might act as the doctor and her friend as the patient.

 It is not surprising that at the age of two, the child begins to understand social relationships a little more, instead of being self involved and egocentric like the younger infant.